leepeffer/pluggy-ofx-export/README.md

 ### Export transactions from Pluggy accounts to Actual budget

+Run the command:
 ```bash
 npm run actual
 ```

+The script will try to guess which Actual accounts correspond to your bank/credit card accounts from Pluggy based on a heuristic.
+To make sure this works well, include the following in your Actual account names:
+- Full name of the financial institution
+- Number of the financial institution
+- Last 4 digits of the credit card
+- The words `checking` or `credit card`
+- Brand and level of the credit card

 ### Export transactions from Pluggy accounts to OFX files

+Run the command:
 ```bash
 npm run export
 ```